YuvrajSingh-mist/YuvrajSingh-mist/README.md

 - 🔭 I’m currently working on **Fine-tuning LLMs and Research Paper implementations**
 - 🌱 I’m currently learning about Reinforcement Learning Techniques and its intersection with LLM's outputs

-- 🤝 I’m looking for help with **RE/RS intern or FTE roles, preferably in NLP and Computer Vision**
+- 🤝 I’m looking for **RE/RS intern or FTE roles, preferably in NLP and Computer Vision**

 - 📫 How to reach me **yuvraj.mist@gmail.com**